 When recovering from porn, we should expect a change in our dreams and in deed private research has shown this to be the case.
 Initially pornographic dreams occur, much to the discouragement of the one who is recovering, but as healing takes place in the mind, dreams of nudity and sexual interaction with strangers are replaced with dreams that align with non-pornified thinking.
 Recovered persons appear to go on a journey of healing that is mirrored by their dreams.

 Many times these 'porn' dreams greatly trouble and stress the recovered person and the partner, who think they must be 'busting' or relapsing but this is not necessarily the case at all.
 As the person alters their thinking every day and continually blocks their eyes and thoughts from pornification, real changes occur in the wiring of the brain.
 It takes time for the brain to re-wire itself.
 In dreams it seems that messages are sent out to 'check' if the neuronal 'wiring' along the old porn pathways, should be 'pulled up' (the connection severed) or if the connection should be maintained for later use.
 As the person continues to reject the old thinking, the pathways to pornified thinking (and dreaming) will not be maintained.
-Hypersexualised thoughts no longer demand the building of neuronal pathways to process the many hypersexualised thoughts that poison the mind throughout the day.
+Hypersexualised thoughts have ceased and so no longer demand the building of neuronal pathways to process the many existing hypersexualised thoughts that used to poison the mind throughout the day.

 There are also triggers that connect anchors formed in porn use which will cause pornified dreams to occur.
 For example, revenge/pay back thoughts in response to perceived injuries can trigger pornified dreams.
 The pornified dreams pay back the partner for emotionally injuring the recovered person.
 In these cases, some recovering porn addicts use the porn dreams that their subconscious mind creates to 'escape' from their partner's reach and pay back the partner in a way that the partner has no control over.
 The partner has been paid back, by her spouse indulging in 'escape' porn in his mind, safe from discovery by his partner.
 Just like masturbating in the bathroom to porn takes place in private, away from the partner's gaze or knowledge, so too the recovering sex addict seeking revenge, creates a private place in his mind where the partner cannot prevent him from doing what he wants to do in order to get revenge on her.
 If the recovering sex addict tells his partner about the dream, he shrugs it off as saying, "It's not real" and "I can't help what I dream."
 That is not true of course.
 He creates the dream in the conscious mind and holds the grudge that is sure to surface in a porn dream to pay-back his wife.
 He can continue to do porn and not be held accountable.
 This is not acceptable and the thinking processes that cause the recovering sex addict to feel entitled to continue doing porn in his sub-conscious brain must be challenged.
-In some dreams, the partner will be introduced at the beginning and then be sent away by the recovering sex addict who then gives himself over to unbridled lust with another naked body.

 The healing journey can take a similar path to these dream stages: